Faith answers the questions that reason is incapable of answering, but which it cannot but ask itself.

 — Parker

-Death, silence, the abyss—terrible mysteries for a being that strives towards immortality, towards the good, towards perfection.
-Where will I be tomorrow, after some time, when I will no longer be breathing?
-Where will be the people I love?
-Where are we moving towards?
+Death, silence, eternity—what terrible mysteries for a being that strives towards immortality, towards the good, towards perfection.
+Where will I be tomorrow, in a little while, when I am no longer breathing?
+Where will be those whom I love?
+Where are we going?
 What are we?
-Eternal mysteries forever stand before us in their inexorable solemnity.
+Eternal mysteries forever stand before us in their implacable solemnity.
 Mysteries on every side.
 Faith is the only star in this darkness of the unknown…

-Well, what of it?
-If only the world were the creation of the good and the consciousness of our duty not deceive us.
-To make others happy and to do good—that is our law, our anchor of salvation, our beacon, the meaning of our life.
-Even if all religions should perish and only this one were to remain, we would have an ideal—and life would be worth living.
+But no matter—so long as the world is the creation of the good and so long as the consciousness of our duty has not deceived us.
+To make others happy and to do good—there is our law, our anchor of salvation, our beacon, the meaning of our life.
+Even if all religions should perish, so long as this one survives we would still have an ideal—and life would be worth living.

 — Amiel